What is live-in care?

 Are there any upfront or administration costs?

 We offer a free, no obligation care assessment.
 A member of our team will visit you and carry out a full assessment of your care needs in order to gain a comprehensive understanding of your care requirements.
-Once you wish to go ahead we ask for a 2 week deposit.
+Once you wish to go ahead we ask for a two week deposit.
 This will be returned when the service is ended.

 Do I need to take out insurance?